vegaprotocol/specs/specs/0025-governance.md

 A user can vote as many times as needed, only the last vote will be accounted for in the final decision for the proposal.

+## Outcome
+The result of a proposal is calculated as a sum of vote weightings of *valid* 'Yes' votes, divided by the sum of vote weightings for all valid votes cast for the proposal.

 # Reference-level explanation

 We introduce 2 new commands which require consensus (needs to go through the chain)